neoxic/lua-mongo/doc/collection.md

 ### collection:update(query, update, [flags])
 Updates documents in `collection` that match `query` and returns `true`.
 On error, returns `nil` and the error message.
-Refer to [Update flags] for `flags` description.
+See [Flags for update] for `flags` description.

 ### collection:validate([options])
 Validates `collection` and returns the result as a [BSON document].
 On error, returns `nil` and